Universal quantum multi-qubit entangling gates with auxiliary spaces: Introduction

-Several matrix decomposition techniques have been introduced to optimize a large-scale quantum circuit \cite{KGD,CSD,CCD,QSD,OED,Cartan,CSD1}.
+Several matrix decomposition techniques have been introduced to optimize a large-scale quantum circuit \cite{Reck,KGD,CSD,CCD,QSD,OED,Cartan,CSD1,Sawicki1,Clements}.
 Two-qubit universal quantum circuits have also been constructed with the lowest cost (resources) in qubit systems \cite{2-qubit1,2-qubit2,small-circuit,lower-bound}.
 However, there is still a gap between the current best result \cite{QSD} and the theoretical lower bound \cite{lower-bound} for a multi-qubit universal quantum circuit.
 Fortunately, Ralph \emph{et al}. \cite{T-PRA} found that the quantum circuit may be optimized further by using higher-dimensional Hilbert spaces, and this proposal was later experimentally demonstrated in optical \cite{T-NatPhy} and superconducting systems \cite{superconducting-Toffoli}.
 Following this, Liu \emph{et al}. \cite{Li0,Li} reduced the cost of the $n$-qubit universal circuit to $(5/16)\times 4^n-(5/4)\times 2^n+2n$ CNOT gates when $n$ was even and $(5/16)\times 4^n-2^n+2(n-1)$ CNOTs when $n$ was odd.
 Liu \emph{et al}. simplified a Fredkin gate from eight CNOTs to five CNOTs \cite{Liu1} or three qubit-qudit gates \cite{Liu2}.
-In addition, higher-dimensional systems have also been used in the optimization of quantum communication \cite{d-QKD,multi-entanglement,entanglement-swapping,Bell,superdense-coding,d-teleportation,Teleportation} and quantum metrology \cite{metrology}.
+In addition, higher-dimensional quantum systems have also been studied \cite{qudit-gate1,qudit-gate2} and applied in quantum computing \cite{gate-2015,OAM-gate,OAM-gate2,qudit-computing}, quantum communication \cite{d-QKD,manipulating-qutrit,multi-entanglement,entanglement-swapping,Bell,superdense-coding,d-teleportation,Teleportation}, and quantum metrology \cite{metrology}.